Kathryn Merteuil: Cruel Intentions 3

 While Kathryn herself does not appear in the third film in the franchise, the main character in this film - Kathryn's equally manipulative cousin Cassidy Merteuil (Kristina Anapau) - reveals that Kathryn is currently a patient in a methadone clinic.

+Unaired sequel series pilot

+Kathryn was set to return in a television series continuation of the first film, with Sarah Michelle Gellar reprising the role.
+NBC passed on the project after a pilot order and it did not go forward.
+However, the pilot leaked online several years later.

+In the unaired pilot episode, Kathryn is now sober and married to a wealthy man, Pascall Barrett (Coby Bell).
+She works for a youth rehabilitation program after putting the scandal of her youth behind her and try to gain power at Valmont International, the company owned by Sebastian's father, Edward Valmont (Peter Gallagher).
+She also cheat on her husband with her chief of staff, Carmen Castillo (Nathalie Kelley).
+When Sebastian and Annette's child, Bash Casey (Taylor John Smith), discover his father's past and the existence of the Valmont's family, he meet with Edward who confirm that Bash is truly his grandson and welcome him into their world of wealth and business.
+Kathryn's life is disrupted by Bash's arrival and the episode finish with her returning to her old self and using her old rosary to take drugs.

 Characterization

 Kathleen Sweeney sees Kathryn as one of "Hollywood's Bad Girls", a stock character that Sweeney regards as appearing first in Veronica Sawyer (Winona Ryder) in the 1988 film Heathers.
 Sweeney suggests that 1999 "gave viewers two manipulative dark-haired Queen Bees": Kathryn Merteuil in Cruel Intentions and Courtney Shayne (Rose McGowan) in Jawbreaker.
 Sweeney notes that in both films, "the Queens of Mean are punished by their peers, but not before laying out the game plan for wielding power in high school as visual "how-to" manuals for aspiring Queen Bees everywhere".
 Kathryn, Sweeney suggests, "maintains a Straight-A Uber Girl persona of innocence until the very end".
 Samantha Lindop classifies Merteuil as a fille fatale (a young femme fatale) and compares her to Adrian Forrester (Alicia Silverstone) in The Crush.

 Richard Burt suggests that Kathryn is "punished for being beautiful and smart" in that she "can't keep guys from dumping her for stupider girls".
 Burt goes on to note that Merteuil is a "bitch" who is "incapable of love" and "ultimately humiliated for her destructive nastiness".

 Gellar's portrayal of Kathryn was parodied in the 2001 film Not Another Teen Movie, in which Mia Kirshner played Catherine Wyler, "The Cruelest Girl in School".